 At the conference, the young Turks- Prof. H.E Ajose, S.G Ikoku, Prof Victor Oyenuga, Prof. Akin Mabogunje, Dr Onabamiro, Bola Ige, Prof. Sam Aluko etc were very prominent.
 Earlier, on the 30th of January, 1962, at a meeting of the Federal Executive Council in Jos, Chief Oshuntokun and Honourable Adigun, Ladoke apologists, had stirred the hornets, by looking Chief Awolowo straight in his face by challenging the Leader’s right to co-opt some members into the Executive Council.
 The leader and his Deputy- Chief Ladoke, were provided accommodation at the Jos Hills Station Hotel by Barrister Morohundiya, a strong member of the party.
-The Premier, upon his arrival in Jos, got in touch immediately with Prince Oladunni Oyewunmi, a very prominent and successful businessman in Jos and also a native of Ogbomoso, Ladoke’s hometown, (and now, the Soun of Ogbomoso).
+The Premier, upon his arrival in Jos, got in touch immediately with Prince Oladunni Oyewunmi, a very prominent and successful businessman in Jos and also a native of Ogbomoso, Ladoke’s hometown, (and later, the Soun of Ogbomoso).

 Prince Oladunni Oyewunmi immediately proceeded to the Jos station Hotel, where Ladoke was accommodated, to receive him.
 Chief Awolowo and S.L.A were lodged in Presidential suites 18 and 2, at the Hotel.
 Oladunni felt uncomfortable with this arrangement and decided to move the Premier to a different accommodation within the Hotel premises- a three-bedroom apartment.
 He instantly arranged for a P&T telephone line for the Premier’s Apartment and he also took over responsibility for the Premier’s comfort and hospitality while in Jos.